 While working on my Linux socket

 example I decided to write a tiny HTTP server for previewing my static website.
-This shows the
+This shows

-basics of using TCP sockets, correctly adds .html
+the basics of using TCP sockets, correctly adds .html

-,
+, npm

 or similar blasphemies.
-The server is barely functional
+The

-of course.
-However it is enough to get my pages to appear in FireFox and
+my pages to appear in FireFox and Chrome.

 It also happens that I am desperate to write Zig code.
 It’s an unfortunate part of my personality that I can not stay away from new languages (and kernels, web frameworkers etc.).
 If you want to ruin a project then choosing all new stuff is an excellent way to go about it.
 However I’ve learned the hard way to try out one new thing at a time.
 So in this article I’m just going to use Zig to do something I have done before.